top of page

 The noun 'collateral' has its etymological origins in Latin.
 It comes from the Latin word 'collateralis,' which is a combination of 'com-' (meaning 'together with') and 'latus' (meaning 'side').
 In its original Latin usage, 'collateralis' referred to something that was situated alongside or parallel to something else.
 Over time, this term evolved to describe the concept of assets or property pledged as security for a loan or other financial obligation, often alongside the primary financial transaction.
 The etymology of 'collateral' effectively captures its historical association with something that is closely related or connected, emphasizing its role as secondary security to support a financial agreement or debt.

-Find the meaning of collateral
+Quiz: Find the meaning of the noun collateral:

 Try Again!